Aquariums and Zoos can play an active role educating visitors about this beneficial fishery

 Notes and Requirements on Funds Use:

-These funds must be used for a Rio Negro Aquarium Fishery Exhibit build to be completed by December 31, 2017 at selected institutions.
+These funds must be used for a Rio Negro Aquarium Fishery Exhibit build at selected institutions.
 The funds can be used for materials purchased to support the exhibit such as sign printing, photo finishing, building materials.
 Funds can be used for physical materials educators used to support the exhibit such as tablets and TV monitors.
 Funds cannot be used for travel costs, staff time costs or overhead.

 Questions regarding the application can be mailed to RFPExhibit@ProjectPiaba.org.